SAP-samples/teched2022-IN280/exercises/ex4/ex43/readme.md

     <br>![](/exercises/ex4/images/HMDrillDownToInstance.png)

     The highlighted Cloud Integration service has a **health percentage** of 88% and the service is rated as *Warning*.

+    :grey_exclamation: In our live system landscape all the numbers may differ

 ## Summary